Skip to main content

 Sharing information on social media

-Think carefully before sharing any information about this process or details about your donor-conceived genetic sibling(s) with people on social media sites such as Facebook and Twitter - once shared it’s out of your control.
+Think carefully before sharing any information about this process or details about your donor-conceived genetic sibling(s) with people on social media sites such as TikTok, Instagram, Facebook and X (Twitter) - once shared it’s out of your control.

 Is this a good time in your life to get information about your donor-conceived genetic sibling(s) or make contact with them?

 What else is going on for you?
-What are your reasons for wanting to join DSL at this particular time?
+What are your reasons for wanting to join DSL or seeking information through the use of a home DNA testing and matching website at this particular time?

 Are any of your siblings also donor-conceived?